-Stem cell treatments, research and technology are no longer relegated to sci-fi novels or movies.
-Research and development of stem cells also goes way beyond the use of embryonic stem cell based therapy, potential of cloning human beings and the moral and ethical controversies surrounding such developments.
+Stem cell treatments, research, and technology are no longer relegated to sci-fi novels or movies.
+Research and development of stem cells also go way beyond the use of embryonic stem cell-based therapy, the potential of cloning human beings and the moral and ethical controversies surrounding such developments.
 Today, stem cell research offers potential treatments for the future that may cure many disease processes, enable people with spinal cord injuries to walk again, and perhaps even see an end to cognitive impairment diseases such as Alzheimer's and Parkinson's Disease.

-At their most basic definition, stem cells have the ability to limitlessly divide and are capable of developing into one or several different types of the 220 cells found in the human body.
+At their most basic definition, stem cells can limitlessly divide and can develop into one or several types of the 220 cells found in the human body.

-Embryonic stem cell therapy has long been the center of controversy regarding their moral and ethical use, not only in the United States, but also around the world.
-These cells are taken from early stage embryos, many from aborted fetuses.
+Embryonic stem cell therapy has long been the center of a controversy regarding their moral and ethical use, not only in the United States but also around the world.
+These cells are taken from early-stage embryos, many from aborted fetuses.
 Because of such controversy, scientists spent decades studying other ways to develop stem cells that would offer more appeal and less controversy.

-Umbilical cord stem cell therapy is utilized through the blood of umbilical cords after they and the rest of the afterbirth of placenta has been expelled from the body after a baby is born.
-As a rich source of stem cells, many parents today are "banking" their children's umbilical cord cells in case they are needed for curing disease in the future.
-Stem cell therapy research utilizing umbilical cord blood stem cell therapy is making huge advancements today.
+Umbilical cord stem cell therapy is utilized through the blood of umbilical cords after they and the rest of the afterbirth of the placenta have been expelled from the body after a baby is born.
+As a rich source of stem cells, many parents today are "banking" their children's umbilical cord cells in case they are needed for curing disease.
+Stem cell therapy research using umbilical cord blood stem cell therapy is making huge advancements today.

 Because umbilical and adult stem cells may be collected from any given individual, the risks of rejection of organs or treatments developed with such sources are drastically reduced.
 This makes it possible to benefit from transplants and other procedures where rejection has commonly been an issue.

-Placenta Stem Cell Therapy –A fairly recent development in stem cells therapy research, doctors have been studying the beneficial components of stem cells found within the placenta.
-A process that utilizes stem cells found in placenta afterbirth is considered ethical, as it does not involve any interaction with a fetus or newborn.
-The afterbirth, heretofore discarded after birth, is now being studied for its multipotent stem cells in the search for treatments of multiple illnesses and disease processes.
+Placenta Stem Cell Therapy –A fairly recent development in stem cell therapy research, doctors have been studying the beneficial components of stem cells found within the placenta.
+A process that utilizes stem cells found in the placenta afterbirth is considered ethical, as it does not involve any interaction with a fetus or newborn.
+The afterbirth heretofore discarded after birth, is now being studied for its multipotent stem cells in the search for treatments of multiple illnesses and disease processes.

 Congestive Heart Failure